 VR staff explains that the purpose of the VR1020 is to gather information required to establish the provider as a vendor with the State of Texas, enabling VR staff to:

-establish the provider in the VR systems databases;
+establish the provider in ReHabWorks;

 issue service authorizations and payments; and

-complete IRS Form 1099, documenting the amount paid to the vendor for tax purposes.
+complete IRS Form 1099, which documents the amount paid to the vendor for tax purposes.

 The prospective vendor returns the completed form to the providing VR staff member.